-Business Health Insurance provides your employees with access to private healthcare which will ensure they are receiving the best treatment available, in a more timely manner than on the NHS and in return will help them be fit to return to work sooner.
+Business Health Insurance provides your employees with access to private healthcare, which ensures they receive the best treatment available in the quickest time possible.
+This is beneficial to both your employee and your company, as it will help them return to work sooner.

-- The NHS is a wonderful thing, but is unfortunately underfunded, causing delays when receiving treatment.
-Employees that are covered by private medical will benefit from skipping lengthy waiting lists to receive the best care available.
+As wonderful as our NHS is, it is unfortunately underfunded, which frequently causes delays in receiving treatment.
+Employees that are covered by Group Private Medical will benefit from skipping lengthy waiting lists to receive the best care available.

-- Premiums are treated as an allowable business expenses so as an employer you will benefit from tax relief against the premiums.
+Premiums are treated as an allowable business expense so, as an employer, you will benefit from tax relief against the premiums.

-Employees may be hoping that business medical insurance will be the next on the list for their employee benefit plan, but do they know the negatives of the product as these obviously aren’t promoted by employee benefits brokers, but need to be known when arranging staff benefits as this might be overlooked.
+Employees may be hoping that Business Medical Insurance will be the next on the list for their employee benefit plan, but they are sometimes unaware of the negatives of the product.
+Obviously, the negatives aren’t usually promoted by employee benefits brokers, but they should not be overlooked when arranging a new policy.

-If we consider the fact that the three biggest killers in the UK are Cancer, Heart disease and strokes which are also the three main illnesses that will get you priority NHS care and that NHS hospital can be better than private hospitals as they see the highest number of these cases.
+The three biggest killers in the UK are Cancer, Heart disease and stroke, and these are also the three main illnesses that will get you priority NHS care.
+Due to their experience dealing with such cases, NHS hospital can be better than private hospitals – and they’re free!

-We understand insurers can’t cover every illness or disease otherwise the policies wouldn’t be sustainable, but we have a duty of care to ensure employees are aware of this when choosing what benefit is the most desirable.
+We understand that insurers can’t cover every illness or disease – otherwise, the policies wouldn’t be sustainable – but we have a duty of care to ensure that you are aware of this when choosing which benefit is most desirable to you.

 Fortunately, our business specialises in the healthcare industry and have picked up a few helpful hints to consider when planning your budget for Group Private Medical Insurance:

 How many employees: We see several companies just insuring the directors or senior staff.
-We understand budgets are tight and you may only want to reward the most long-term and loyal staff, but this might not always be the right thing to do.
+We understand budgets are tight and you may only want to reward the most long-term and loyal staff, but this might not always be the best option.

-If you look to open the benefit up to the entire work force it may decrease the average age of the group and the weighted premiums (high benefits for high earners) which can reduce the premiums for your company policy.
+If you look to open the benefit up to the entire workforce, it might decrease the average age of the group and the weighted premiums (high benefits for high earners) which can reduce the premiums for your company policy.

-Now this will of course impact the premium as the insurer could be taking on the risk of covering people with serious existing health conditions.
+This level of cover will impact the premium as the insurer is aware that they could be taking on the risk of covering people with serious existing health conditions.

-What industry you’re in: If we look at the UK workforce as a whole, we have lots of weird and wonderful companies and industries.
-Now of course certain industries are going to be more of a worry for insurers than others.
+Which industry you’re in: If we look at the UK workforce as a whole, we have lots of weird and wonderful companies and industries.
+It is unsurprising, therefore, that certain industries are going to be more of a worry for insurers than others.

-If we break this down to basics and look at the example of an office worker vs a construction worker who were both in identical serious road traffic accidents, and both requiring long term physiotherapy.
+We can break this down by looking at an example of an office worker and a construction worker who are both in identical road traffic accidents that cause them to require long term physiotherapy:

-We can deduce that it would be very likely the office worker would be able to return to work before the construction worker as they do not have the physical aspect to their role, hence they would have a shorter recovery time, potentially paying out less benefit.
+It would be very likely the office worker would be able to return to work before the construction worker, as they do not have a physical aspect to their role.
+Their shorter recovery time will usually mean the insurance company will pay out less benefit.

-Our main tip would be to sit down with an employee benefits broker (obviously us as your first choice) and discuss your company.
+Our main tip would be to sit down with an employee benefits broker and discuss the finer details of your company’s needs.
 As always, it’s not one size fits all!